42-mediterranean-red-snapper_westmountmag

 Serve hot.

-Dried herbs salad seasoning can be found on the salad dressing shelves at any supermarket.
+Dried herb salad seasoning can be found on the salad dressing shelves at any supermarket.

 Images: Anne Fillion